 It’s our 3rd Christmas with Allie, and each one has been a bit of a struggle.
 I don’t really know what she’d like.
 Certainly no one else knows what she’d like.
 Shopping for kids with exceptionalities isn’t easy.
 Every child comes with a unique set of likes and watch outs – many of which the parents have never articulated.
 The age guides on the box are no help.
 And tired special needs parents often don’t really know what to tell you.

-This year, I set out to make sure that I found Alma something great.
 I also set out to help guide friends and family shopping for Alma or for other kids that aren’t typical, to gifts the kids will love and the parents will appreciate.

-1: While no one wants therapy for Christmas, ask if there’s something the child is working on and see if you can find a toy that makes learning or using that skill fun.
+Ask if there’s something the child is working on and see if you can find a toy that makes learning or using that skill fun.
 Alma has just started taking some independent steps, so toys that get her up and moving would be a great motivator.
 This Skip Hop Explore More Push Owl looks like a fab choice.
 It seems sturdy, she’d love the owl and it looks like a smooth push so she won’t get discouraged as she’s building this skill.

-2: Ask about “Watch Outs”.
 As an example, Allie is very “mouthie” so everything goes in.
 This means she’s really only safe with toys that are listed for children under 3 or have no small parts.

 Giving us toys that she’ll grow into just means more to store – and stare at with disappointment that she’s not there yet.
 The perfect toy is one that she can use now, but can also grow with her – even if toys with small parts are never safe for her.